MPSxDev/best-drop-ever-dApp/scripts/README.md

-# Dropsland dApp Database Setup
+# BestDropsever dApp Database Setup

-This directory contains all the SQL migrations and setup scripts for the Dropsland dApp database.
+This directory contains all the SQL migrations and setup scripts for the BestDropsever dApp database.

 ## 📁 Files Overview